gabjg/gabjg.github.io/_posts/2021-4-7-Basic-Switch-Stuff.md

 We're defining the VLAN's allowed on the trunk link.
 In our case, we only have two VLAN's, our management VLAN for remote management traffic, and our native VLAN for everything else.
 It may seem a little unnecessary now, but it is critical to seperate your traffic for security.
 In the future, when I add more VLAN's, I will simply add the VLAN's to the existing trunk port.
 Please, for the love of God,  to ADD VLAN's to the link, use the commmand `switchport trunk allowed vlan add (VLAN ID's)`.

 Also notice I applied the `copy run start` command.
 This is because any changes you make to the switch will apply only to the running-config of the switch, which is hosted on the RAM, which is volatile and erased upon the switch rebooting.
 The startup-config, hosted on the NVRAM, is not erased after reboot.
 So with `copy run start` we are copying our running-config to our startup-config, essentially saving our changes.
 Which is what I'm doing since I'm not leaving my switches plugged in doing nothing.
 One more thing, notice I put `do` in front of `copy run start`.
-This is because show commands and changes to the device functions like saving your running-config and reloading are actually USER EXEC commands, not CONF-T commands.
-But adding `do` to the front of show commands and the like will allow you to show tables, save the running config, etc, without jumping back and forth between CONF-T and USER EXEC.
+This is because show commands and changes to the device functions like saving your running-config and reloading are actually privileged EXEC commands, not CONF-T commands.
+But adding `do` to the front of show commands and the like will allow you to show tables, save the running config, etc, without jumping back and forth between CONF-T and privileged EXEC.

 Now that we have created our trunk links on our switches, created our passwords, created our SSH keys, created our access ports, we're now ready to SSH into the switches.
 At this point I remove my console cable and plugged in another Cat5.